 This article only applies to Long Stay.
 Click here to find more information about the difference between Long Stay and Short Stay housing.

-When will my student complex get solar panels?
+When will my house get solar panels?

 Do you live in a room at SSH?
 Then you don't have to pay anything for the use of solar panels.
 Do you live in a studio or apartment with the SSH?
 Then you also don't pay anything for the use of solar panels for now, but this may change.
 The government is working on a policy where the energy label of your home will be included in the rent.
 In the future, you may have to pay more rent if you use solar panels.